LordMarv/Retail-Analysis/README.md

 <h4>Sales By Month:</h4>

-•	During July, we see a peak in customer purchases, with $51,037 generated in revenue.
+•	During July, we see a peak in customer purchases, with $51,037 generated in revenue, possibly driven by warm weather conditions that favour interior designs and moving houses.

 <h3>Recommendations</h3>